release-engineering/pipeline-run-prometheus-counter/README.md

 }
 ```

+When authentication is enabled, you must also pass in the header
+`Authorization: PRPC <pre-shared key>` (excluding the `<` and `>`).

 ## Configuration

 The path to the SQLite database is configured by the `PRPC_DB_PATH`
 environment variable.
 This defaults to `prpc.db` in the current directory of
 execution.

+To enable authentication based on a pre-shared key, you may set the `PRPC_PSK` environment
+variable with the desired pre-shared key.

 ## Dependency Management